-Setting up an online activity or event means:
+Setting up an online activity means:

 people in your community can still get together and interact with each other